Edrusb/HPCM-VM/doc/6-multibmc.md

-The template we created above includes all the networks (hsn, head-bmc, head), this might not be the best approach as this implies us to provide the MAC addresses of these new VM when setting up the configfile (here [three-new-nodes.txt](../resources/three-new-nodes.txt)) of the nodes to add:
+The template we created above includes all the networks (hsn, head-bmc, head), this might not be the best approach as this implies us to provide the MAC addresses of these new VM when setting up the configfile part (here [three-new-nodes.txt](../resources/three-new-nodes.txt)) describing the nodes to add:

 >
 > cm node add -c three-new-nodes.txt --allow-duplicate-macs-and-ips